NathanCheshire/GravatarJavaClient/README.md

 ## Intro

-This library is a Java wrapper for the Gravatar image and profile API.
+This library is a Java/JVM wrapper for the Gravatar Avatar and Profile APIs.

 ## Using with Gradle